uk-gov-mirror/datasciencecampus.DSCA_NLPWR/README.md

 At the end of this course you should be able to set text data into a form that can be used for analysis, carry out cleaning of text data, exploratory analysis of text data, use meta-data to produce interesting visual displays depicting features of the text data, carry out sentiment analysis using  sentiment lexicons and discover topics in a corpus.

+The .Rmd files are provided so that you can experiment with the code as you go through the material.
+I have deposited here the .html files resulting from "knitting" the .Rmd files.
+Please, note that the "NLPWR_part3.Rmd" takes quite a while to knit for the first time.